mashi/codecov-validator/README.md

 for example, code formatting, *before* files are added to the version control.
 Check the `.pre-commit-config.yaml` for the complete list of verifications.

-1. Here, CI/CD methods are implemented using github actions configured inside the .github folder.
+1. Here, CI/CD methods are implemented using GitHub actions configured inside the `.github` folder.
 The CI process is executed after code changes and includes
     1. code formatting check,
     1. running tests for different python versions,
     1. and package build check.